-We tailor safety measures to each seasons and workplaces.
-For example, Cast Members working on Beaver Brothers Explorer Canoes and others who work in the proximity of water wear personal flotations that are equipped with sensors and inflate automatically when they come in contact with water.
+We tailor safety measures for each season and workplace.
+For example, Cast Members working on Beaver Brothers Explorer Canoes and others who work in the proximity of water wear personal floatation devices that are equipped with sensors and inflate automatically when they come in contact with water.
 In summer, we roll out campaigns and implement "walk-throughs" to prevent heatstroke, and have also installed parasols for Cast Members assigned to work outdoors.
-We installed ride motion prevention systems within attraction facilities to control all entry into and exit from the facilities and to prevent ride vehicles from moving while maintenance work is conducted along the tracks or elsewhere, until all the maintenance staff have exited the attraction/ride premises.
-Upon introducing the systems, we offered a training program for employees and suppliers who operate and maintain attraction facilities equipped with the system.
-More than 2,000 attendees received the training in FY 2018.
+In FY 2019, we adopted pulley systems for our parasols, enabling them to be easily opened and closed manually.

-Automatic personal flotation to be activated when detecting water
+Automatic personal floatation device to be activated when detecting water